tenglongroy/transport-nsw-assessment-calendar/README.md

 # transport-nsw-assessment-calendar
 An online assessment from Transport NSW for the role Web Developer to build a calendar for displaying incidents and alerts.

+## Introduction
+This is an Angular 10 app, which uses RxJS and NgRx.

+## Future Features
+- pre-fetch previous month and next month data, to avoid waiting
+- set environments for dev and production
+- ServiceWorker
+- PWA

+## Development server
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Issues
 Keep throwing 500 Internal Serer Error like below.
 Cannot find out the root of it.
 Header has set Authorization: apikey **** and this can run through Postman.
 ```
 <?xml version="1.0" encoding="UTF-8"?>